 2. Visiting museums and libraries:

-It is true that you can never really market or exhibit your undying quest for knowledge.
+Indeed, you can never really market or exhibit your undying quest for knowledge.
 Yet, in the modern world, where everything depends on how you market yourself, listing out your interest in libraries and museums may help significantly.

 In the modern world, the use of different good websites of prominence can also be stated as an equally important skill.
 It may even reveal your true research abilities befitting the modern world needs.

 3. Interest in team sports:

-If you are good at coordinating with people and working with a team, it sure counts as a great ability.
+If you are good at coordinating with people and working with a team, it surely counts as a great ability.
 No one can succeed as an individual.
 Most companies that prosper have great teams that together work towards a single goal and succeed.

-It gives your employer a clear picture that you are not hesitant about venturing out into the world to experience things which are not known to you.
+It gives your employer a clear picture that you are not hesitant about venturing out into the world to experience things that are not known to you.
 Make it a point to mention the most recent destination you have visited.

 5. Hobbies that involve a lot of creativity:

-Hobbies like painting, cooking and photography are usually preferred by people with an artistic bend of mind.
+Hobbies like painting, cooking, and photography are usually preferred by people with an artistic bend of mind.
 Your interest in these pursuits will signify that you are a creative person to the employer.

 If you are in advertising, you need to be creative.
 You should be in a position to come up with good ideas.
 Everyone who likes a profession may not possess the skills required for the same.
 Recruiters thus scan the resume for any hobby that reveals the artistic side to the recruiter.